badd-labs/badd-labs/lab3/README.md

 finalLog = logUpdate1 || logUpdate2 || ... || logUpdate5

-Then, send that to the blockchain in a single transaction.
+Then, send that to the blockchain.
+This way, you'll be sending a single transaction to the blockchain instead of multiple ones like in exercises 2 and 3.

 Report the transaction fee.

 You can use data field for this task.